Sangre de Cristo Land Grant: Struggles for land: Anglo and Hispanic

-Taylor/Cielo Vista Ranch.
+Taylor/Cielo Vista Ranch

 The southern part of the grant was known as the Costilla Estate.
 For nearly 100 years, the descendants of the Hispanic settlers living in the Costilla Estate continued to have communal rights to the use of much of the land although the legal ownership of the land passed through various hands.
 The Hispanic descendants generally held title to the lands they used for irrigated agriculture, but exerted their rights to access larger properties, usually owned by Anglos, for grazing, timber, and other uses.
 In 1960 that situation changed when a North Carolina lumberman named John T. (Jack) Taylor purchased 77000 acre of the former Costilla Estate which became known as the Taylor Ranch.
 The deed provided that the local people had the right for pasture, wood, and lumber on Taylor's land.
 In 1963, however, Taylor began to fence the ranch, cutting off the access of the nearby residents.
 Protests followed with some violence.

 In 1971, descendants of the heirs formed the Land Rights Council to lead the legal effort to reestablish their right to use the land.
 They filed a class-action lawsuit in 1981 against Taylor.
 Shirley Romero Otero co-founded the group and is the president of the Land Rights Council as they continue their legal efforts.

 Decades of legal wrangles finally concluded in 2002 when the Colorado Supreme Court affirmed the right of the descendants of the original settlers to access and use the lands of the former Taylor Ranch, by then called the Sierra or Cielo Vista Ranch.

-The issue of access to the land by the descendants of the Hispanic settlers re-ignited after businessman William Harrison purchased the Cielo Vista ranch in 2017.
+The issue of access to the land by the descendants of the Hispanic settlers re-ignited after businessman William Bruce Harrison purchased the Cielo Vista ranch in 2017.
 Harrison attempted to overturn the 2002 legal decision and limit access to the Cielo Vista ranch by the 5,000 descendants of the 19th century settlers.
 Negotiations between Harrison and the San Luis Land Use Council failed and in 2021 Judge Kenneth Plotz was appointed to decide the issue based on the proposals of both sides.
 Judge Plotz found in favor of the heirs, and once again reaffirmed their right to access the land.